sebastianchristopher/Java8OCANotes/README.md

 ### Package declarations and imports
 * classes in the same package do not need to be imported to be used
 * (java.lang.* is already imported)
+* put another way, only two packages are automatically imported - `java.lang` and the current package
 ```java
 import java.util.*; // imports all classes in java.util
 ```